Skip to content

 How far does a administrative law judges, adjudicators, and hearing officers salary go in Oregon?

-Oregon has a Regional Price Parity of 100 (100 is the national average).
-That's right at the national average.
+Oregon has a Regional Price Parity of 102.44 (100 is the national average).
+Prices are above average here, so your dollar buys less than the same salary would in a cheaper metro.
 After cost-of-living adjustment, the median administrative law judges, adjudicators, and hearing officers salary is worth about $87,095 in national-average purchasing power.

 Where do administrative law judges, adjudicators, and hearing officers get paid the most?